bingxie/bingxie.github.io/_posts/useful-git-commands.md

 git rebase -i origin/master

-force the push by adding a + before the branch name
+Force the push by adding a + before the branch name
 $ git push origin +my-new-feature

 Delete the branch remotely